Bol-C14/GPT-Quick-TTS/README.md

   - `streaming` – boolean toggle for low-latency streaming playback
   - `api_key` – optional persisted OpenAI key (env var `OPENAI_API_KEY` still works)
   - `styles` – map of style name -> enabled
+- Session logs (including the full text you type) persist to `tts_console.log` in the project root by default.
+Override the location by setting `TTS_LOG_PATH`.
 - New styles added in the future are merged automatically so older config files remain valid.

 ### Example Session